Getting Graphic is a semi-sort-of-irregular collection of our favorite BIG real estate-related images(s).

 Inspired by Greenspanspeak, and transitioning to Bernankespeak, the Wall Street Journal continues a well-executed tradition of graphically interpreting what the Fed really means.

-Economic growth has moderated from its quite strong pace earlier this year, partly reflecting a gradual cooling of the housing market and the lagged effects of increases in interest rates and energy prices.
+Recent indicators suggest that economic growth is moderating from its quite strong pace earlier this year, partly reflecting a gradual cooling of the housing market and the lagged effects of increases in interest rates and energy prices.

 I still contend that the full thrust of the cooling of the housing market is not fully borne out in the stats and we are headed for more economic weakness in 2007.
 The use of the dreaded “R” word will accelerate.
 Merrill Lynch economists say there is now a 40% chance of a recession in 2007 [Calculated Risk].

 That could mean rate cuts next year but thats only good news to housing if job creation doesn’t deteriorate too much.